datalayer/jupyter-nbmodel-client/README.md

 ## Data Models

-The following json schema describe the data model used in cells and notebook metadata to communicate between user clients and an Jupyter AI Agent.
+The following json schema describes the data model used in cells and notebook metadata to communicate between user clients and an Jupyter AI Agent.

 For that, you will need the [Jupyter AI Agents](https://github.com/datalayer/jupyter-ai-agents) extension installed.